axa-ch-webhub-cloud/pattern-library/README.md

 ## Setting things up with your Repo:

-Do you have angular >= 2?
+Do you love *angular >= 2*?
 Here a helpfull link for you: https://www.sitepen.com/blog/2017/09/14/using-web-components-with-angular/

-Do you have React?
+Do you love *React*?
 Here a helpfull link for you: https://github.com/webcomponents/react-integration

-Do you have Vue?
+Do you love *Vue*?
 Here a helpfull link for you: https://alligator.io/vuejs/vue-integrate-web-components/

 ## Adding your first Style-Guide component:
 Super easy: just go to `src/components` and create a new folder having a `index.scss`, `index.html` and `index.js`.
 Take the dummy component as reference and there you go, your component is done and ready in the styleguide!
 No other steps required!
 No include in global `index.js` or `index.scss`.
 All done.